varshasarathy/ML--Weather-Prediction/README.md

 ## AIM:
 To write a program to predict daily temperature , PM2.5 pollution level and Energy based on environmental sensor data using Random Forest Algorithm.

-## Problem Statement and Dataset
-Accurate prediction of environmental conditions such as temperature, air pollution (PM2.5), and solar energy is essential for effective urban planning, public health monitoring, and energy management.
-Environmental sensor data collected from weather stations often contain noise, missing values, and time-dependent patterns, making prediction challenging.

-The objective of this project is to develop a machine learning model using the Random Forest Algorithm to predict daily temperature, PM2.5 pollution levels, and solar radiation (energy) based on historical environmental sensor data.
-The model should preprocess the dataset, handle missing values, extract relevant time-based and lag features, and provide accurate predictions along with performance evaluation.

-The dataset used in this project is collected from an environmental weather station and stored in a CSV file named weather-station-eee-block_2024_07_13.csv.
-It contains time-series sensor readings recorded at regular intervals.

-attributes in dataset:

-*time

-*tem(temperature)

-*pm2_5 (PM2.5 Pollution Level)

-*hum(humidity)

-*tsr (Total Solar Radiation / Energy)

-*pressure (Atmospheric Pressure)

-*wind_speed

-*illumination

-*co2 (Carbon Dioxide Level)

 ## Equipments Required:
 1. Hardware – PCs